papapabi/wandb-experiments/README.md

 **Important notes:**
 - When `Trainer` starts, it detects the active run and logs to it (merging its own config)
-- `Trainer` may overwrite some configs you declared—another reason to use the `params`/`meta` pattern to keep your values namespaced
+- `Trainer` may overwrite some configs you declared—a reason to use the `params`/`meta` pattern to keep your values namespaced
 - Manual initialization (`wandb.init()`) takes precedence over environment variables like `WANDB_PROJECT`

 ---